 An evening shoot at Pacific Rim National Park.

-For over a decade most of my photographs explore issues of climate, biodiversity, and the forest - subjects which, to say the least in these urgent times, challenge peace of mind.
+For over a decade most of my photographs have explored issues of forests, biodiversity, and climate - subjects which, to say the least in these urgent times, challenge peace of mind.

 The images on this site are created alongside that work, the process returning me to my early days at the shore, a time of innocence and peace I often yearn for in these darkening days.
 Indeed, considering the latest scientific reports, I often feel recording the natural world just as it is may be the only rational thing left to do.